 Sherman Alexie’s The Absolutely True Diary of a Part-Time Indian has garnered a mountain of both critical acclaim and controversy since its publication in 2007.
 Dealing with themes like poverty, bullying, and coming of age, it is a great option for your next read.

-Set in the state of Washington, The Absolutely True Diary of a Part-Time Indian follows 14-year-old Junior, a boy of Native American descent living in an Indian reservation.
+Set in the state of Washington, the novel follows 14-year-old Junior, a boy of Native American descent living in an Indian reservation.

 Because of his academic achievement and precocity, Junior gets the opportunity to attend a school in a much wealthier and better-funded district than he would ordinarily be permitted where he is the only student of Native American ancestry.